 Day 01: Arrival and Transferred to the Hotel [1300 m/4264 ft]

 Upon your arrival in the Kathmandu airport (TIA) you will be greeted by a representative from Himalayan Glacier Trekking.
 After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Himalayan Glacier Trekking display board at the arrival gate.
 You will be then transferred to Hotel Shanker or a similar category hotel.
 After check in, you can take a rest, hang around in the city, visit our office - it all depends upon your interests and condition.
-In the evening we will organize a Welcome Dinner at an excellent traditional Nepalese Restaurant where you will enjoy a Nepalese cultural program as well as a fine meal.
-Overnight at Kathmandu.
+In the evening, there will be a welcome dinner hosted by Himalayan Glacier at The Ship Restaurant Bar & Lounge.
+For dinner, you will be served excellent authentic Nepalese cuisine which will introduce you to the Nepalese food culture.

 Day 02: KTM Sightseeing Tour: Kathmandu Durbar Square, Pashupatinath, Swayambhu, Boudhanath